Skip to main content

 channel catfish

 Dip baits are frequently sold commercially with tackle designed to absorb the paste or at least provide a porous substrate for the bait to adhere to.
-Dip baits are often sold in small tubs or tubes to minimize the angler’s handling of the bait.
+Dip baits are often sold in small tubes or packets to minimize the angler’s handling of the bait, making them an excellent addition to your yo-yo fishing gear.

 EVERYTHING YOU NEED TO CATCH CATFISH